operator-playground-io/Docker-tile/tutorials/docker-101.md

 <br/>

-**Remove the image**
+**13. Remove the image**

-The docker rmi command is used to remove an image.
+The `docker rmi` command is used to remove an image.
 Please ensure you have stopped and removed the container before you remove the image.

-- #Execute the following command to stop the "node_web_app" container
+- Execute the following command to stop the "node_web_app" container.

         docker stop node_web_app

-- #Execute the following command to remove the "node_web_app" container
+- Execute the following command to remove the "node_web_app" container.

         docker rm node_web_app

-- #Execute the following command to remove the image "myrepo/node-web-app"
+- Execute the following command to remove the image "myrepo/node-web-app".

         docker rmi myrepo/node-web-app:v1.1

 As shown in the output below, the docker rmi command will untag the image, then delete the image from the server:

 > Untagged: myrepo/node-web-app:v1.1